Predatoria/Paleo-Playground-s-Website/main/content/about.md

 # About Paleo Playground
 ------

+Paleo Playground is still very, very early in development.
+We have been working hard to bring this game up and develop it into an open-world, multiplayer survival game in which the player takes the role of various herbivorous or carnivorous dinosaurs.

 **What survival elements will be present in Paleo Playground?**

 Players will need to manage three resources well in order to survive in our ecosystem.
 Two of these, food and water, are easily guessable by an audience well-versed in survival games, but the third may come as an interesting surprise.
 The third resource that will play a very critical role in a player’s ability to hunt, evade predation, and ultimately survive is comfort.
 I’ll go into a bit more detail regarding the roles food, water, and comfort will play in a player’s survival in Paleo Playground.